Ma2terB1ast3r/COS10005/README.md

 # Swinburne - COS10005 Web Development

 All the labs I completed for COS10005 Web Development at Swinburne.
 I've made some minor changes to the original files to remove any personal information and some images.
+All images included are from [unsplash](https://unsplash.com/).
+There may be some minor changes to the original files for privacy or functionality reasons.

 ## Labs